Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Implemented `.drawer` component along with everything that it needs.
 Documentation pending.
 - Tested `.drawer` on the `modules.html` page, it seems to work pretty well.
 - Documented `.drawer` component, updated descriptions wherever possible, the customization documentation will be added in later.
-- *TODO* list for tomorrow (before release):
-	- Update all flavors to work with new components etc.
-	- Update all flavor demos.
-	- Look into updating the templates.

 ## 20170512